 Products I Use

-I love my Dyson Vacuum.
-It’s so easy to maneuver and goes from carpet to my hard floors without having to change any parts.
-It’s also relatively light (especially compared to my old hunker of a Kirby).
-And it is great at sucking up all that pet hair and crumbs from kids.
-It’s great to pull out for spot vacuuming as well.
+I love my Shark Navigator vacuum.
+It’s so easy to maneuver and easy to lift away from the base to carry easily for things like stairs.
+It’s also pretty light.
 Another thing I love to use is my Roomba.
 I love to use it at night and wake up to a clean floor or even set it to run while I’m out running errands.

 If you need help decluttering, there is a great post on the Simple Made Pretty Website.
 The website’s author is a former professional organizer so she has so great tips!
 I’m pretty sure her home comes straight out of a magazine.